rodrigoaadias/UnoGameProjectCpp/README.md

 Comments, such as code, needs to be maintainable, and can be often forgotten outdated.
 That's the reason they should be avoided.
 The code must be clear an self-explained, favouring readability.
 Clean code practices will help reach this goal.
 Acceptable comments are:

-* Summaries on pubic methods that are meant to be used by other developers (such as a plugin or service)
+* Summaries on public methods that are meant to be used by other developers (such as a plugin or service)
   * Do not use extensively.
 If the method is self-explanatory, there’s no need for a summary
 * Brief explanation of complex algorithms that are very hard to understand